 I really think it is sprint.
 My EVO timmed out trying to load the google search page.
 I have never had data so slow from sprint.
 I ran speed test.net and I’m only getting 4 or 5 K download speeds.
 I’m getting frustrated.

-Sent from the
+Sent from the NOW MAYBE LATER Network.

 An earlier poster here back to update everyone on my spped.
 Things have gotten worse for me in San Marcos (San Diego).
 I just recently got 0.00Mbps DL and 0.10Mbps UL.
 Its impoosioble for me to stream anything at the moment.